Asymptotically exact solution of the non-Hermitian disordered interacting Hatano-Nelson chain: Other parametrizations of the Hamiltonian

-This parametrization \cite{Midya2024} is advantageous also because: (1) the eigenvalues become independent of $\gamma_{i}$ [see later Eq.~\eqref{eq:eigenvalues}], (2) the SDRG decimation rule for $\gamma_i$ decouples from the other couplings [see Eqs.~\eqref{fisher_c} and \eqref{non-herm_c}], and (3) the fixed point analysis is significantly simpler.
+This parametrization \cite{Midya2024} is advantageous also because: (1) the eigenvalues become independent of $\gamma_{i}$ [see later Eq.~\eqref{eq:eigenvalues}], (2) the SDRG decimation rule for $\gamma_i$ decouples from the other couplings [see Eqs.~(3) and~(4) of the main text], and (3) the fixed point analysis is significantly simpler.